 This year Uniworld is introducing what it claims will be the most luxurious ship on the river – the 68-passenger, all-suite Mekong Navigator.
 The vessel is fashioned in the spirit of the French Colonial-era manor homes that once lined the streets of Old Saigon.

 In August CroisiEurope is adding a fifth ship to its fleet on the river: the 60-passenger Indochine II, which will sail between Siem Reap and Ho Chi Minh City.
 Among its range of itineraries Wendy Wu Tours offers a 20-day cruise from Laos through Thailand to Myanmar and China.

 Also in Myanmar, the Ayeyarwady offers pagodas, temples and monasteries.
 Travellers can take the ‘road to Mandalay’ and see the country’s second-biggest city.

 Visitors to India can sail on both the Brahmaputra and Ganges rivers, which have their sources in the Himalayas.
 Most cruises on the Ganges, the holiest river in India, are round trips from Kolkata and include a visit to the house where Mother Teresa lived.

-The Yangtze in China features the Three Gorges – sailing through the Qutang Gorge, the shortest but most dramatic, Wu, with its perpendicular walls and finally Xiling Gorge.
+The Yangtze in China features the Three Gorges: you sail through the Qutang Gorge, the shortest but most dramatic, Wu, with its perpendicular walls, and finally Xiling Gorge.
 Cruises here can be combined with visits to the capital Beijing, Xian for the Terracotta Warriors, and Shanghai.

 In Africa, CroisiEurope is launching the African Dream from December, offering four-day cruises on the Chobe and Zambezi rivers followed by a four-night stay at a five-star lodge, including safaris and a day at Victoria Falls.
 A second ship is already planned for next year.